 A physiotherapist will visit to help you stand and begin moving around on your own.
 They will teach you how to use a walker or crutches.
 You may need to restrict weight bearing in the first weeks following your operation.

 Going home after hindfoot fusion

-Most patients go home 1-2 days after hindfoot fusion.
+Most patients go home following a 1-night stay in hospital.
 You will not be able to drive until released to do so.
 Please arrange for someone to drive you home and to help you with daily activities for the first few days.

 Continue to take any pain relief medications as needed.
 Swelling is very common following foot surgery.
 Elevate your foot as much as possible.

 You may need to return to our hospital to have any stitches or staples removed and your cast changed.